thorlabsDev/rpc-benchmark/README.md

 ## Features
 - Send multiple transactions concurrently to an RPC endpoint.
-- Set a delay between each transactions.
+- Set a delay between each transaction.
 - Measure the success and failure rate of the transactions.
 - Display the Transactions Per Second (TPS) for both successful and total transactions.
 - Show detailed error reports for failed transactions.